 Who Are You Anyways? - who's paying you to do this? does your brother have a film in competition?
 What is your connection to the festival?
 From an earlier post here's my

 Well I blogged the 2007 festival and the AIFF people liked what I did and asked if I would be the official blogger in 2008.
 They promised me I could say what I wanted, but I decided it was better to blog on my own and then if I write something that upsets one of the film makers, the Festival isn't responsible.
 They had a link to the blog last year.
-They also threw in a free pass for me in 2008, 2009, and this year.
+They also thrown in a free pass for me since 2008.

 I probably won't say anything terrible about a film, but I did rant about one film two years that I thought was exploiting its subject as well as boorishly demeaning a whole country.
 I mentioned in an earlier post that if I sound a little promotional at times, it's only because I like films and I like the kinds of quirky films that show up at festivals, so I want as many people to know about the festival as possible so the festival will continue.
 Will I fudge on what I write to get people out?
 No way.
 There are plenty of people in Anchorage who like films.
 They're my main target - to get them out of the house in the dark December chill when inertia tugs heavily if they even think about leaving the house.
 But if others who normally don't go out to films hear about a movie on a topic they're into, that's good too.

-I did a post this year for Film Festival Skeptics who might be sitting on the fence and need to be given reasons to go and strategies to make it work.
+I did a post last year for Film Festival Skeptics who might be sitting on the fence and need to be given reasons to go and strategies to make it work.

 How do I Keep Track of What's Happening at the Festival?

 I'll be blogging the film festival every day.
 The link below will be my festival posts only, starting with the most recent.